cheeheng/assignment_demo_2023/README.md

 1. Download the source code.
 2. Install Docker, PostgreSQL and Go 1.20 or later
-3. Change the user and password regarding PostgreSQL database connection in docker-compose.yml and rpc-server/handler.go
+3. Change the user and password regarding PostgreSQL database connection in docker-compose.yml and rpc-server/handler.go.
+If you are helping to develop the application, then the PostgreSQL user and password must be changed accordingly in .github/workflows/test.yml
 4. Create databases assignment_demo_2023 and assignment_demo_2023_test in the local PostgreSQL instance.
 5. Build the project using ```docker-compose build``` and run using ```docker-compose up -d```